 The three main types of hair dyes used today are:

-- Semi-Permanent Color: This type of dye is the one requiring the least “commitment.”
-It generally lasts for up to eight washes.
+- Semi-Permanent Color: This type of dye is the one requiring the least commitment.
+It generally lasts for up to 8-10 washes.
+Some temporary dyes fades completely after 1-2 washes.

 - Demi-Permanent Color: The next level of commitment when it comes to hair color is demi-permanent: a dye that penetrates the hair shaft instead of just coating it like a semi-permanent color.
-This type of dye can last for up to 24 washes, so it has roughly three times the staying power of semi-permanent color.
+This type of dye can last for 20-25 washes, so it has roughly three times the staying power of semi-permanent color.
 Know the differences between demi and semi-permanent hair color.

 - Permanent Color: This dye penetrates the hair deeply and will last for several months in some cases.
 Permanent color is often preferred when it comes to coloring gray hair.